Color (hand-tinted) Views, page 1

 There is some sort of vague order to these pages - for instance we have started with views relating to churches and weddings etc..
 Well worth running thru the four pages though.

-Size difference is due to scanner settings as are the white marks in the corners.
+Size difference is due to scanner settings as are the white or yellow marks in the corners.

 The Wedding Day was the single most important day of a woman's life and, in Victorian times at least, the achievement of the main purpose of her existance.
-A 'good marriage' could spell the difference between a comfortable existence with servants to do the manual work and a life of pauperism ending in the workhouse.
+A 'good marriage' could spell the difference between a comfort with servants to do the manual work - and a life of pauperism ending in the workhouse.
 No social security or pensions in those days!
 There are endless variations on the preparation for the wedding, the actual day, and the aftermath.
+All these views are different.

 Untitled.